shinhookang/shinhookang.github.io/_pages/research.md

 My research primarily focuses on numerical methods for partial differential equations.
-This includes high-order spatial and temporal discretization methods such as (hybridized) discontinuous Galerkin (DG), finite volume (FV), exponential integrators and implicit-explicit (IMEX) methods.
+This includes high-order spatial and temporal discretization methods such as (hybridized) discontinuous Galerkin (DG), finite volume (FV), exponential integrators, multirate methods, and implicit-explicit (IMEX) methods.
 Developing scalable numerical algorithms for modern computer architectures is also of interest.
 Recent work is to
 develop stable time stepping schemes for coupling multiphysics systems, e.g., atmosphere and ocean.